 Slice sweet potatoes thinly.
 Toss with olive oil, salt and pepper and baked until crispy.

-3. Almond Butter and Banana Slices
+3. Almond Butter and Toast

 4. Carrot Sticks with Hummus

 Hummus made from canned chickpeas can be eaten in small amounts.
-Try this low FODMAP hummus recipe paired with carrot sticks.
+Try this low FODMAP hummus recipe (FODMAP Everyday) paired with carrot sticks.
 Store-bought hummus can contain garlic, so it is best to make your own – there are lots of low FODMAP hummus recipes out there!

 5. Lactose-Free Yogurt with Berries